-- What makes this master’s program different than other degrees in teaching?
+- What makes this master’s program different from other degrees in teaching?
 In one year, you obtain a master’s in teaching from NYU Steinhardt, work to be recommended to become a certified teacher, and gain a full year of experience within a classroom environment.
 You take one class – or module – at a time, which lasts four to five weeks.
-The modules are to build upon one another and support what you’re doing in the classroom.
+The modules build upon one another and support what you’re doing in the classroom.
 Take a read of a recent blog post, Four Benefits of a Teacher Residency for more information.

 - Will I be making a salary?
 Yes.
 You are paid for the work you do to support students during your residency year in the program while you earn a subsidized master’s degree.
 You can count on $15,000 to $26,500 in wages to help with your educational and living expenses.
 This stipend or salary is determined by our district or charter partners.
 You can see the current wages and benefits offered to residents on the individual Teacher Residency location pages.